awslabs/soci-snapshotter/docs/build.md

 make flatc
 ```

-## Test soci-snapshotter
+## Test SOCI

 We have unit tests and integration tests as part of our automated CI, as well as
-benchmark tests that can be used to test the performance of soci-snapshotter.
+benchmark tests that can be used to test the performance of the SOCI snapshotter.
 You
 can run these tests using the following `Makefile` targets:

 - `make test`: run all unit tests.
 - `make integration`: run all integration tests.
 - `make benchmarks`: run all benchmark tests.
 Runs the benchmark tests on a set of publicly hosted images.
-Output results are available in the ouptut folder within the comparisonTest and performanceTest subfolders.
+Output results are available in the output folder within the comparisonTest and performanceTest subfolder's.
-- `make build-benchmarks`: generate benchmark binaries of perfomance and comparision Tests.
-The binaries are available for use within the benchmanrk/bin directory.
+- `make build-benchmarks`: generate benchmark binaries of performance and comparison Tests.
+The binaries are available for use within the benchmark/bin directory.
 Use `-f`, `-count`,`show-commit` flags to customize the benchmark test.

 To speed up develop-test cycle, you can run individual test(s) by utilizing `go test`'s
 `-run` flag.
 For example, suppose you only want to run a test named `TestFooBar`, you can: